 English Roman Catholic Church in the Gothic Style

-“The costs to produce the same types of rooms today would be exorbitant,” Lindsay adds.
+“The costs to produce the same types of rooms today would be exorbitant,” Lindsay says.
 Mrs. Thorne created her rooms during the Great Depression.
-Although she paid generous wages, these artists would probably not have worked elsewhere at the time.
+Although she paid generous wages, these artists would not have worked elsewhere at the time.

 The Tennessee Entrance Hall, circa 1835, with its grand carved staircase, detailed wallpaper, and ornate rugs.
-The French Library with the lights of the Eiffel Tower shining just outside the window.
+The French Library with the lights of the Eiffel Tower twinkling outside the window.
 The French Salon of the Louis XI period with the gilded frames and wall sconces and trim.
-The English Library in the Queen Anne period, early 1700’s, and the tiny books arranged precisely on shelves.
+The English Library in the Queen Anne period, early 1700’s, with tiny books arranged on shelves.

 Tennessee Entrance Hall

 Like Lindsay, I love all the wee knickknacks – the cut crystal dishes filled with nuts and candies in the period dining rooms, the pots and pans in the colonial kitchens.
 “All the items are free standing,” Lindsay tells me.
-“Nothing is clumped or glued together.
-Everything is laid out in its natural state.”
+“Nothing clumped or glued together.”

 French Library of the Modern Period

-From cleaning the rooms with sable hair brushes to writing the display descriptions to giving lectures for public and private programs, Lindsay’s is a one-woman show.
+From cleaning the rooms with sable hair brushes to writing the display descriptions to giving lectures for public and private programs, Lindsay is a one-woman show.
 And she loves it this way.
 “I get to work with people in every part of the museum and coordinate all sorts of public and private programs.
-I could never be bored,” the miniature enthusiast smiles.
+I am never bored,” the miniature enthusiast smiles.

 From Utah, Lindsay was a grad student at the School of the Art Institute of Chicago when the opportunity knocked.
 Her “strange combination of skills – theory, art history, the fine motor skills of an artist, some miniaturization work – were perfect for the Thorne Rooms.”